SundewMyanmar/master-api/README.md

 # MasterAPI

-This RESTful framework was developed by following:
+This RESTful framework was developed by Spring Boot

 ## <a name="getting_started"></a>Getting started
 - Clone or download the project from [github](https://github.com/SUNDEWMYANMAR/master-api)
 - Open project in Java IDE such as Intellij, Eclipse, NetBeans, etc ...
 - Clone following setting files: